 Polly Chapman, also Co-Founder of Impact Hub Inverness, joined its predecessor, HISEZ, from the Scottish Government where she successfully managed a number of grant programmes, including setting up and running the Third Sector Resilience Fund.
 Polly has a number of years' experience of research in rural Scotland.
 She has some great insights into what makes rural communities tick, and what doesn't, and how to support change in these places.
 She's also built up an impressive network of contacts with local and national agencies, community groups and third sector organisations.
 She has led on developing the relationship with Japan and developing the Impact Hub.
 Within the team Polly also works as a business adviser on the Just Enterprise programme, and with BIG Lottery applicant referrals from Scottish Investment Business.
-Polly works 4 days and acts as a volunteer host.
+Polly works full time and acts as a volunteer host.